Oekaki-Connect/web-novel-static-generator/README.md

 A Python-based static website generator specifically designed for web novels, with support for GitHub Actions and GitHub Pages deployment.

+You can see a demo build live on: https://oekaki-connect.github.io/web-novel/

+You can see our version of it live on: https://www.ocwn.net/

+# Why?

+* I didn't see static site generator for web novels which already existed
+* Didn't want the baggage of trying to modifying an existing generic static site generator
+* This generator works out of box fully with github, easy to use, easy to modify

 ## Features

 - **Multi-Novel Support**: Host multiple novels from the same repository